 Nestled in the Blue Ridge mountains, Appalachian State University is a premier public academic institution ranked among the “Best” in the country and “Best for Your Money” according to U.S. News & World Report and Money Magazine.
-With an emphasis on conceptual approaches, research, and production methods, ASU’s BFA in graphic design prepares students for professional design careers.
+With an emphasis on conceptual approaches, research, and production methods, ASU is among the top schools with graphic design majors.
+Their BFA in graphic design prepares students for professional design careers.

 ASU graphic design graduates are in high demand and working in design fields all over the world including for well-known organizations like: